-- 1. NATO Air Policing in the Baltics.
-NATO Allies take turns to provide peacetime air policing over the Baltic States.
-By doing so, the Baltic Allies do not have to spend money on fighter aircraft and can invest in other capabilities in support of NATO operations. - 2.
-The Strategic Airlift Capability.
+- 1. The Strategic Airlift Capability.
 This initiative has brought together 10 Allied and 2 Partnership for Peace nations in a consortium to procure and operate C-17 heavy transport aircraft.
-By doing this together, these nations have acquired an important capability that individual members of the consortium could not obtain individually. - 3.
+By doing this together, these nations have acquired an important capability that individual members of the consortium could not obtain individually. - 2.
 The Strategic Airlift Interim Solution (SALIS).
 A multinational consortium of 14 NATO member countries and 2 partner nations pooled resources to charter special aircraft that give the Alliance the capability to transport heavy equipment across the globe by air.
-The airlift consortium charters Antonov An-124-100 transport aircraft capable of handling 'outsize' (unusually large) cargo. - 4.
+The airlift consortium charters Antonov An-124-100 transport aircraft capable of handling 'outsize' (unusually large) cargo. - 3.
 AWACS.
 NATO operates a fleet of seventeen Boeing E-3A 'Sentry' Airborne Warning & Control System (AWACS) aircraft, which provide the Alliance with an immediately available airborne command and control, air and maritime surveillance and battle management capability.
 This is one of the few military assets that are owned and operated by NATO.